Ford S-MAX (2015-2023) Review

 The insurance groups for the Ford S-MAX range from 16 for a 2.0-litre TDCi Zetec, to 34 for an ST-Line (Lux Pack) 2.0-litre EcoBlue 240PS automatic and Vignale 2.0-litre EcoBlue 240PS automatic.
 Overall, buying an S-MAX in Zetec trim with a 2.0-litre diesel or 1.5-litre petrol engine will ensure you pay the least amount for insurance cover.

-The entry-level Zetec trim (which is no longer available to order when new) is arguably the S-MAX range sweet spot.
-Standard equipment includes 17-inch alloy wheels, an eight-inch colour touchscreen infotainment system, front and rear parking sensors, cruise control, dual-zone climate control, automatic wipers and three Isofix points.
+The entry-level Zetec trim was arguably the S-MAX range sweet spot.
+Standard equipment included 17-inch alloy wheels, an eight-inch colour touchscreen infotainment system, front and rear parking sensors, cruise control, dual-zone climate control, automatic wipers and three Isofix points.

-Upgrading to the Titanium trims adds front LED fog lights, LED daytime running lights, automatic headlights with auto high beam, rear privacy glass, silver roof rails, satellite navigation, keyless start and go, interior ambient lighting and a 10.1-inch semi-digital instrument cluster.
+Upgrading to Titanium added front LED fog lights, LED daytime running lights, automatic headlights with auto high beam, rear privacy glass, silver roof rails, satellite navigation, keyless start and go, interior ambient lighting and a 10.1-inch semi-digital instrument cluster.

-The ST-Line is the sportiest trim level, boasting 18-inch alloy wheels, LED rear lights, body kit, rear spoiler, red brake calipers, sports suspension, black roof rails, leather-trimmed steering wheel, heated steering wheel, electric adjustable seats and a host of ST-Line cosmetic upgrades.
+The ST-Line was the sportiest trim level and boasted 18-inch alloy wheels, LED rear lights, body kit, rear spoiler, red brake calipers, sports suspension, black roof rails, leather-trimmed steering wheel, heated steering wheel, electric adjustable seats and a host of ST-Line cosmetic upgrades.

 Ask the heycar experts: common questions